littlebunch/bfpd-rs/README.md

     ./target/release/ingest-cvs -p /path/to/csv/
     ```

 The load takes about 3-10 minutes depending on your hardware.
-Note:  you need to set a DATABASE_URL variable as described in Step 2 below before running the ingest-csv program.
+Note:  you need to set a DATABASE_URL variable as described in Step 4 in the ingest-csv README.

 ### Step 3 Publish the data